 Sweet 16 represents a period in a teenager's life when she inevitably shifts into young adulthood.
-Thought to have originated in the Victorian era, a debutante party as they were known, was a way to present a young woman, coming of age, to society in hopes of finding a suitable husband.
-Today, although celebrated by both young women and young men, sweet 16 party traditions such as the candle ceremony, father-daughter dance, passing of heirlooms and the shoe ceremony, are typically reserved for young women.
+Previously known as a debutante party that originated in the Victorian era, a Sweet 16 party was a way to present a young woman to society in hopes of finding a suitable husband.
+While both young men and young women celebrate their Sweet 16 today, sweet 16 traditions such as the candle ceremony, father-daughter dance, passing of heirlooms and the shoe ceremony are typically reserved for young women.

 Lighting 16 candles acknowledges the people who are most important to the birthday celebrant, such as parents, siblings, grandparents, aunts, uncles, cousins and friends.
-The ceremony involves choosing 16 people and saying something nice about each one as they approach to light a candle.
-Traditionally, the first candle represents the celebrant's parents; the second candle, any siblings, or if there are none, the grandparents, aunt or uncle, an honorary aunt or uncle or even teacher.
-The third, fourth, fifth and sixth candle are for additional family members to light, the seventh to 16th candle is for friends, boyfriend or special friend.
+The ceremony involves choosing 16 people and sharing something nice about each one as they approach to light a candle.
+According to sweet 16 traditions, the first candle represents the celebrant's parents, while the second candle represents any siblings, or if there are none, the grandparents, aunt or uncle, an honorary aunt or uncle or even a teacher.
+The third, fourth, fifth and sixth candles are for additional family members to light, with the remaining candles stand for friends, a boyfriend or a special friend.
 Alternatively, present the cake with all 16 candles burning, and the celebrant can choose to say a special thanks to those who made her day special, and if she chooses, light a 17th candle for good luck.
 Once all candles are burning, guests sing "happy birthday."

 A father and daughter dance is symbolic of the bond shared between a father and his "little girl."
-There are two occasions for a father and daughter to share a dance; once at her sweet 16 party, when he presents her to society, and then again on her wedding day.
-Traditionally, the daughter reserves the first dance of the evening for her father, while family and friends gather to watch; additionally, the chosen song usually holds special meaning for both.
-If picking a special song seems daunting, scan the web or YouTube for father-daughter dance songs that stir up emotion.
-If you prefer songs that are not emotional, consider a song that your father really enjoys or one that you both really enjoy such as an old surf song, and have a little fun with your dance.
+There are two occasions for a father and daughter to share a dance: once at her sweet 16 party when he presents her to society and then again on her wedding day.
+In line with sweet 16 traditions, the daughter reserves the first dance of the evening for her father, while family and friends gather to watch.
+Additionally, the chosen song usually holds special meaning for both.
+If picking a special song seems daunting, conduct a Google search or scan YouTube for father-daughter dance songs that resonate with you.
+If you prefer songs that are not emotional, consider a song your father really enjoys or one you both really enjoy, such as an old surf song, and have a little fun with your dance.

-When a young woman turns sweet 16, some families choose to honor the family tradition of passing down an heirloom such as a treasured bible, quilt, or a piece of jewelry, previously worn by her mother, grandmother or great-grandmother.
-Present the heirloom with a written history chronicling the lives of those who previously owned the heirloom.
+When a young woman turns sweet 16, some families choose to honor the family tradition of passing down an heirloom such as a treasured bible, quilt or a piece of jewelry previously worn by her mother, grandmother or great-grandmother.
+Present the heirloom with a written history chronicling the lives of those who previously owned the item.
 Alternatively, present the celebrant with a new piece of jewelry or even keys to her first car.
-As well as making the birthday celebrant feel extra special on her sweet 16, the act itself suggests that she is respected, responsible and trusted by her parents.
+As well as making the birthday celebrant feel extra special on her sweet 16, the act itself suggests she is respected, responsible and trusted by her parents.